Greece Meteora & Zagori Write a review

 Actual walking time: Between 3-5 hours per day, mostly in the morning but also in the afternoon.

 Distances: Usually 8 - 12 kms (5 - 7 mi) per day.
 Max distance 16 kms (9 mi).

 Surfaces: Trails are a mix of compact earth or dirt track, gravel roads, and rocky, uneven wooded trails.
 You will also encounter centuries' old stone stairways and rocky steps.

 Footing: Good, but you have to pay attention to where and how you place your feet.
 Proper hiking shoes with thick soles with good treads are required.
 Sport sandals, running shoes and tennis shoes are not adequate.

 Specifics: The terrain is often rugged but not technically difficult.
-Most of the trails are rocky, and some involve short sections of scree (loose rock), with some steep ups and downs and uneven terrain.
-Trails are often in the sun, and we walk between 6 - 16 km/4 - 7 mi. every day.
+Most of the trails are rocky and some involve short sections of scree (loose rock), with some steep ups and downs on uneven terrain.
+Trails are often in the sun, and we walk between 6 - 16 km (4 - 10 mi.) every day.

 Hiking Poles: Highly recommended but not required, and if you habitually use hiking pole you will regret it if you don’t have them.

-Compared to the Cinque Terre: The Cinque Terre is the perfect example of a 3+ tour.
-Our most common comment about these trips is “More challenging than I expected but I am glad I did it”.
+Compared to the Cinque Terre: The Cinque Terre is the perfect example of a 3+ rated tour.
+Our most common comment about the Cinque Terre walk and other tours rated 3+ is “More challenging than I expected but I am glad I did it”.